-Note PAgP is available o nly on network node interfaces (NNIs) and enhanced network interfaces (ENIs).
+Note PAgP is available of only on network node interfaces (NNIs) and enhanced network interfaces (ENIs).
 Syntax Description priority A priority number ranging from 0 to 255.
 Defaults The default is 128.
-Command Modes Interface configurat tion Command History Release Modification 12.2(25)EX This command was introduced.
-Usage Guidelines If the interface is a user network interface (UNI), you must enter the port-type nni or port-type eni interface configuration command before configuring pagp port-priority .
-The physical port with the highest operational priority and that has membership in the same EtherChannel is the e one selected for PAgP transmission. keyword is provided in the command-line interface (CLI).
-The pagp learn-n port-priority interface configuration commands have no effect on the switch ch supports address learning only on aggregate ports even though the physical-port d in the command-line interface (CLI).
-The pagp learn-method and the pagp face configuration commands have no effect on the switch hardware, but they are nteroperability with devices that only support address learning by physical ports.
-When the link partner to the Cisco ME switch is a physical learner, we recommend that you configure the switch as a physical-port learner by using the pagp learn-method physical-port interface configuration command and to set the load-distribution method based on the source MAC address by using the port-channel load-balance src-mac global configuration command.
-Use the pagp learn-method interface configuration command only in this situation.
+Command Modes Interface configura ation Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines a user network interface (UNI), you must enter the port-type nni or port-type eni ation command before configuring pagp port-priority .
+The physical port with the highest operational priority and that has membership in the same EtherChannel is the one selected for PAgP transmission.
+Note keyword is provide port-priority inter tch supports address learning only on aggregate ports even though the physical-port ed in the command-line interface (CLI).
+The pagp learn-method and the pagp rface configuration commands have no effect on the switch hardware, but they are interoperability with devices that only support address learning by physical ports. the switch as a phy configuration com- using the port-cha ther to the Cisco ME switch is a physical learner, we recommend that you configure ysical-port learner by using the pagp learn-method physical-port interface mand and to set the load-distribution method based on the source MAC address by annel load-balance src-mac global configuration command.
+Use the pagp erface configuration command only in this situation.